deengames/blog/content/2019/2019-06-11-capture-in-game-screenshots-in-godot.md

 # Loading Screenshots

-Loading screenshots provides more complicated, because of a couple of complications:
+Loading screenshots proves more complicated:

 - To load the data, you can use `image.load_png_from_buffer`, but it takes a `PoolByteArray` - not something you can load with a call to `preload("res://...")`.
 This requires using the `File` API.
 - To set the texture onto a sprite, you cannot simply assign it to an `Image` instance; instead, you need to create and initialize an `ImageTexture` instance.